DrAdamRoe/cloud-variations/README.md

 ![gcloud billing account for project not found](./documentation/glcoud-projects-enable-cloudbuild.png)

 The goal is to associate the Education Credits you have received with this project.
-The easiest way to do this is [on the dashboard in the browser](https://cloud.google.com/billing/docs/how-to/modify-project#to_change_the_projects_account_do_the_following), but it can be done via the CLI as well.

-As of writing, there are [commands in the beta version of the gcloud SDK API](https://cloud.google.com/sdk/gcloud/reference/billing) which allow you to do this from the command line.
-First, use `gcloud beta billing accounts list` to get the ACCOUNT_ID of the account you want to use; if you are new to gCloud it should be the only account listed.
+You can do this either [on the dashboard in the browser](https://cloud.google.com/billing/docs/how-to/modify-project#to_change_the_projects_account_do_the_following) or via the [CLI](https://cloud.google.com/sdk/gcloud/reference/billing) which allow you to do this from the command line.
+First, use `gcloud billing accounts list` to get the ACCOUNT_ID of the account you want to use; if you are new to gCloud it should be the only account listed.
 The ID has a format like 0X0X0X-0X0X0X-0X0X0X.
 Then, link that billing account to your project, e.g.

-`gcloud beta billing projects link cloud-variations --billing-account 0X0X0X-0X0X0X-0X0X0X`
+`gcloud billing projects link cloud-variations --billing-account 0X0X0X-0X0X0X-0X0X0X`

 Now you should be able to enable the cloud build API without running into errors: